leshcat/flo-devops-test/adr/architecture_design.md

 ### Status

-Pending.
+Decided & implemented.
 Open to revisiting if/when new significant info arrives.

 ## Details